Best Subcompact Tractors for Small Acreage in 2026

 New vs. Used

-Used subcompact tractors in the 3-7 year range typically sell for 55-70% of original MSRP according to used equipment listing data.
+Used subcompact tractors in the 3-7 year range typically sell for 55-70% of original MSRP according to NADA guide data.
 Key inspection points per service documentation:

 - Hour meter: Subcompacts used primarily for mowing accumulate hours slowly (100-200/year).
 Units with 500+ hours should show proportional maintenance records.